Wayfarer-Labs/owl-control/CONTRIBUTING.md

 - This ensures that users can still upload recordings made with older versions of OWL Control
 - Test your changes with both old and new data files to verify upload functionality works correctly

+### Event Types

+When modifying event types in the codebase:

+- **Never remove event types** - even if they're no longer used
+- Instead, mark deprecated event types with appropriate deprecation markers
+- This preserves backwards compatibility with old recordings that may still contain those event types

 ## Releasing a New Version

 ### Version Bumping